kenrestivo/migrator/README.md

 1. __BACK UP YOUR SERVER DATA!__ Back up your SQL database using mysqldump or pg_dump on the new server to which you will be importing.
 If anything goes sideways, you can recover.
 2. Assure you have met the requirements as above
+3. Set your [service classes](https://hubzilla.nl/help/service_classes) on your old hub to be the same as the default service class on your new hub.
+This might be automated in the future but for now you'll need to do this yourself from the command line.
-3. Set your /etc/my.cnf and /etc/apache2/mods-enabled/mpm_prefork.conf as recommended in [the Hubzilla INSTALL.txt](https://github.com/redmatrix/hubzilla/blob/master/install/INSTALL.txt#L346) with regard to connections and prefork settings.
+4. Set your /etc/my.cnf and /etc/apache2/mods-enabled/mpm_prefork.conf as recommended in [the Hubzilla INSTALL.txt](https://github.com/redmatrix/hubzilla/blob/master/install/INSTALL.txt#L346) with regard to connections and prefork settings.
-4. On the new server you are importing to, be sure to set your max_execution time and max_input_time to very large numbers, and your maximum post size very large too, i.e.
+5. On the new server you are importing to, be sure to set your max_execution time and max_input_time to very large numbers, and your maximum post size very large too, i.e.
 ```conf
 max_execution_time = 300
 max_input_time = 300